-The following September, Fincann CEO Nathaniel Gurien made a presentation to about a half a dozen leading Nevada bankers and asked how they would handle an existing excellent customer’s request to deposit a new (licensee) customer’s retainer.
+The following September, Fincann CEO Nathaniel Gurien made a presentation to about a half a dozen leading Nevada bankers and asked how they would handle an existing attorney customer’s request to deposit a new (licensee) customer’s retainer.
 How much of their current overall business portfolio were they risking if they decided against allowing any even indirect cannabis proceeds in their bank?
 And they had an epiphany– they realized that they would have to learn more right away.
 The challenge is that one is obliged to first change the way bankers “feel” about the industry, and the prospect of banking it, before any meaningful dialogue can proceed.
 Part of that is educating them on the consequences, not only to themselves but also to the communities they serve.

 The legal cannabis industry operates with a level of confidence that the real risk of consequences is mostly theoretical rather than actual.
 This is borne from the industry’s axiomatic experience over the past roughly five years that one’s level of compliance, transparency, reporting and accountability is directly proportional to the level of actual risk one may be exposed to.
 In other words, there is a reasonably dependable roadmap to remaining above the fray of potential penalties and negative consequences by adhering to proven best practices.

 No U.S. financial institution has suffered penalties, sanctions or punishment for making a reasonably compliant and transparent effort to bank the marijuana industry.

 In 2018, marijuana-related licensees are projected to reach an aggregated $10 billion in revenue, and anecdotally there is a like additional sum generated by the thousands of businesses and professionals providing support products and services.
 The current development of the entire industry has been likened to being at the top of the second inning of a baseball game.
 Combined with its astonishing array of useful cost-effective commercial and industrial applications, enormous pharmaceutical potential, and safer competition with alcohol for leisure use, the industry could easily reach $100 billion in global revenue within a decade.